 How important is the investment strategy?

-Numerous studies show that around 80 percent of a portfolio’s returns are attributable to asset allocation.
+Numerous studies show: The investment strategy and asset allocation is responsible for the majority of a portfolio's return.
 A second important task of mine is therefore to communicate the investment strategy – to our relationship managers, our portfolio managers and advisors, but also to our clients.
 It is very important that these individuals are continuously informed about our market view or our house view, because the strategy is adjusted on an ongoing basis to reflect new market developments.

 Clients can invest in the same strategy as the Princely Family